Minnesota Avenue Line: Modified Route

 On June 21, 2015, route U2 and renamed route V2 and was extended to Capitol Heights station via Nannie Helen Burroughs Avenue and follow U2's routing between Minnesota Avenue station and Anacostia station.
 Routes V7 and V8 were renamed route V4 which was shorten to Navy Yard–Ballpark station with service between Navy Yard and the Bureau of Engraving being replaced by route V9 which was renamed route V1.
 The new line will be called the Capitol Heights–Minnesota Avenue Line.
 Route V2 will operate Monday through Saturday with no Sunday service (the same pattern as the U2), and route V4 will operate daily (the same pattern as routes V7 and V8).

 In the process of the changes, route U2, V7, V8, and V9 designation were discontinued, and route U8 was shorten to operate between Minnesota Avenue station and Benning Heights.

-During the COVID-19 pandemic, Route V2 and V4 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
+During the COVID-19 pandemic, Routes V2 and V4 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule with Route V2 being suspended.
 Weekend service for V4 was later reduced to every 30 minutes on March 21, 2020.
-The pre-pandemic schedule and V2 service was restored on August 23, 2020.
+The pre-pandemic schedule and all V2 service was restored on August 23, 2020.

-In February 2021 during the FY2022 budget, WMATA proposed to eliminate the V4 and give the V2 daily service to replace it if WMATA does not get federal funding.
+In February 2021 during WMATA's FY2022 budget criss, WMATA proposed to add late-night service to 2:00 AM beginning in July 2021.
+However, beginning in January 2022, WMATA proposed to eliminate the V4 and give the V2 daily service to replace the V4.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

 On June 6, 2021, late night service was added to route V2 daily, adding Sunday Service on route V2 for the first time, while route V4 was shortened late nights to 11:30 pm weekdays and 10:30 pm weekends.

+On June 10, 2021, WMATA proposed to increase the V2 and V4 to operate every 12 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.

-On September 5, 2021, Both Routes were increased to every 24 minutes with a combined 12 minutes between Capitol Heights station and Minnesota and Pennsylvania Avenues SE from 7AM to 9PM, with the V2 also getting full Sunday service.
+On September 5, 2021, both the V2 and V4 were increased to every 24 minutes with a combined 12 minutes between Capitol Heights station and Minnesota and Pennsylvania Avenues SE from 7AM to 9PM, with the V2 also getting full Sunday service.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+On December 17, 2023, new 24 hour service was added to Route V2.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to reroute and terminate all V4 service at Potomac Avenue station Service to Navy Yard station would be eliminated.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.